 Should I Use A Website Builder?
 5 Hidden Costs of Using Wix, Squarespace, Weebly

 If you’re a startup or small business, you’ve been told that a low- cost, DIY website is the way to go.
-But there are “hidden” costs with DIY Website builders like Wix, Weebly, Squarespace that can be detrimental to your business.
+But there are “hidden” costs with DIY Website builders like Wix, Weebly, and Squarespace that can be detrimental to your business.
 In this article, we’ll discuss the most common issues with DIY builders so that you can make an informed decision.

 What are the benefits of DIY website builders?